ultimate271/notes/gibson/neuromancer01.md

 heart.
 By day, the bars down Ninsei were shuttered and featureless, the neon dead, the holograms inert, waiting, under the poisoned silver sky.

+## Linda tells Case about Wage
-## Case reminisces about Linda at a teashop called the Jarre de Thé
+### Case reminisces about Linda at a teashop called the Jarre de Thé
 TWO BLOCKS WEST of the Chat, in a teashop called the Jarre de Thé, Case washed down the night’s first pill with a double espresso.
 It was a flat pink octagon, a potent species of Brazilian dex he bought from one of Zone’s girls.